 Features to Consider

 Air filtration technology.
-One vital aspect of purchasing an air purifier is the filtration technology.
+One vital aspect of purchasing best air purifiers is the filtration technology.
 Different filters address different kinds of air pollution.
 Choose the one that can deal with your specific issue.

 HEPA filters have the functionality to catch particulate matter in the air like pollen, pet dander, and dust.
 Some air purifiers that have HEPA filters may refer to MERV (Minimum Efficiency Reporting Value) or CADR (Clean Air Delivery Rate) values.
 However, these industry standards are not necessarily the top indicators of the performance of an air purifier.
 True HEPA filters can trap up to 99.97% of 0.3 micrometres particles.